Louiseskinner01/project2-the-countdown/README.md

 - **Advanced Calculations**: Add support for more complex mathematical operations, like square roots, powers, logarithms, trigonometry (sin, cos, tan), etc.
 - **Equation History**: Display a running log of previous calculations with the ability to recall or reuse past results.
 - **Multi-Step Equations**: Allow users to input multi-step calculations (e.g., `5 + 3 * 2 - 4`) with proper order of operations.
-- **Graphing Capabilities**: Integrate a graphing feature where users can plot functions or equations visually.
 - **Fraction Support**: Add functionality to handle calculations with fractions, including simplifications and conversions between fractions and decimals.
 - **Unit Conversions**: Introduce a feature to convert between different units of measurement (e.g., meters to feet, Celsius to Fahrenheit).
 - **Equation Solver**: Add the ability to solve algebraic equations for a given variable (e.g., `2x + 5 = 13`).